Integrating RIBA Workflows with Client Collaboration Platforms

 Consider a firm moving from Stage 2 (Concept Design) to Stage 3 (Spatial Coordination).
 Without integration, revised drawings sit in email threads while cost implications are logged in separate spreadsheets.
 Delays build up, and budgets suffer.

-By integrating WorkflowMax into the process:
+By integrating WorkflowMAX into the process:

 • The revised scope is captured as a change order in the proposal module.